lindenb/jvarkit/docs/SamTranslocations.md

       the read).
 An empty expression keeps everything.
 The variable 'record' is the current observed read, an instance of SAMRecord (https://samtools.github.io/htsjdk/javadoc/htsjdk/htsjdk/samtools/SAMRecord.html).
       Default: 'Accept all' (Empty expression)
+    -fd, --fuzzy-distance
+      Max distance between two read to test if they both end at the same ~ position.
+      Default: 10
     --groupby
       Group Reads by.
 Data partitioning using the SAM Read Group (see https://gatkforums.broadinstitute.org/gatk/discussion/6472/ ) .
 It can